NethServer/nethsecurity-docs/reverse_proxy.rst

 The certificate management page allows users to upload custom certificates, request certificates from Let's Encrypt, and manage existing certificates.

 The page lists all certificates, highlighting the default certificate.
+To set a certificate as the default certificate, click on the :guilabel:`Set as default` button.
-The default certificate is the one automatically served when accessing the firewall through its FQDN or IP address.
+The default certificate is the one automatically served when accessing the :ref:`web user interface <web_user_interface-section>`, both on port 443, :ref:`9090 or custom port <change_ui_port-section>`.

 Let's Encrypt
 -------------